OpenRLHF/OpenRLHF-Docs/docs/source/remote_rm.rst

 Suppose we have a scenario where we have deployed Llama3-405B, ArmoRM-Llama3-8B-v0.1, or a PairRM on a remote server.
 We want to call these reward model services in RLHF.
 OpenRLHF provides an HTTP interface to achieve this.

-First, we need to start a remote reward model server on the remote server, which can be modified using the code below.
+First, we need to start a remote reward model server on the remote server, which can be modified using the example below.

+`openrlhf.cli.serve_rm <https://github.com/OpenRLHF/OpenRLHF/blob/d2d61593dace33022b6748a7e0e7c36ccd05b888/openrlhf/cli/serve_rm.py#L1>`_

 .. code-block:: python

-    # openrlhf.cli.serve_rm
     import argparse
     import re